isleofcode/style-guide/ember-style-guides.md

 ```

 We don’t do much more here.
 It is ok to sometimes add some code, for example a small computed property to filter an item.
 Another exception is obviously queryParams.

+Sometimes we still use Controllers in mobile where the saved nesting
+noticeably improves performnance.

 ##Routes